eleemosynator/writeups/flare-on-6/12 - help/readme.md

 NTSTATUS DriverInitialize(_DRIVER_OBJECT *DriverObject, PUNICODE_STRING RegistryPath)
 ```

-As we loaded the file as a binary image, we have to manually add the type libary for 64bit
+As we loaded the file as a binary image, we have to manually add the type library for 64bit
 Windows drivers (`ntddk64`) in [IDA] (`SHIFT-F11` to bring up the Type Libraries tab) and import
 the relevant structure definitions into our structures tab.
 With these tools, the [`DriverEntry`] routine is fairly easy to read and can be summarized as follows: